 Here’s a grand masterlist of crime-related resources.
 This list is organized into categories, so it is recommended that you take advantage of the CTRL+F function on your keyboard.
 Let me know if something is amiss, if you have a crime-related post and want it added to this list, or if you want a category added.

 WARNING: Links under the cut are not labeled with trigger warnings for images, titles, or mentions of triggering subjects.
 Please be careful.

 This will be updated every time I hoard more links.
 Last Update: 4/02/15.

 “I do not really understand myself these days.
 I am supposed to be an average reasonable and intelligent young man.
 However, lately (I cannot recall when it started) I have been a victim of many unusual and irrational thoughts.”

 -Charles Whitman, who shot dead 16 people and wounded a further 32 others in the largest mass shooting in America:The UT Tower Shooting.
 It was later revealed that the most likely cause for his irrational thoughts was a brain tumor, the size of a pecan, which Whitman had suspected for quite some time.
 In a note Whitman wrote before the shooting he requested that: “After my death I wish that an autopsy would be performed on me to see if there is any visible physical disorder.”

-“Yeah.
-It’s about the culture of mass shooting that happens in America mixed with narcissistic social media.
-There’s this sort of rage happening, but it’s also now being filmed and we all have ourselves under surveillance.
-To me, that is so twisted.
-To get into the brain of someone like that was freaky.
-It freaked me out.
-After I wrote it, all I wanted to do was get that out of my brain because it just freaked me out.”– Billie Joe Armstrong
+The song Bang Bang is about the culture of mass shooting that happens in America mixed with narcissistic social media.
+There’s this sort of rage happening, but it’s sort of now being filmed and we all have ourselves under surveillance.